jackpal/SeattleSnowman/README.md

 A: Yes.
 At the moment only one of my kids is old enough for a phone, but in a year or two they'll all have them.
 The only thing I can think of is to collect the phones every night and give them back in the morning.
 Jailer dad.

+Q: What about IPv6?

+A: Unfortunately this app does nothing to prevent access by IPv6 addresses.
+In theory it could be possible to add support for DHCPv6, but the snag there is that Android devices do not support DHCPv6.
+I guess the work-around is to disable IPv6 networking.